 He even gets down and works in that earthy dirt.

-He breathed into that earthy dust and it came alive, becoming a living being.
+He breathed into that earthy dust and it came alive.
 Perhaps the first act of worship was the first breath taken.

 Dirt once became life.

-There’s much more of the tangible awaiting to come to life.
+Perhaps there are many more tangible things awaiting to come to life.